clearhaus/gateway-api-docs/source/index.html.md

 ## Series of transactions

-Clearhaus currently supports only one type of subscription billing:
+Clearhaus currently supports the recurring type of subscription billing.

-* Recurring: Transactions processed at predetermined, regular intervals not exceeding 1 year; e.g. a monthly subscription for a magazine.

 There may be an agreed end of the series.
+The amount may be varying.
+See the partner guideline for more details.

 ### Repeatedly reserve money